2021 AGS Victorian Symposium

 The Victorian chapter of the Australian Geomechanics Society (AGS) is pleased to announce a one-day symposium titled “Innovations in Geotechnical Design” which is to be held on 21 October 2021.

-The event will be held in Melbourne and will bring together geotechnical and other civil engineering professionals to share and discuss their knowledge and experiences related to geotechnical design and the latest technology and innovative methods.
+The event will bring together geotechnical and other civil engineering professionals to share and discuss their knowledge and experiences related to geotechnical design and the latest technology and innovative methods.

 Victoria’s construction industry is still up and running, recovering quite well from the hiccups of the pandemic and several lock-downs.
 To catch up with the fast pace of global advancement in technology, incorporating more and more of the emerging and innovative methods in geotechnical design and construction seems to be the way forward, facing the challenges in the built environment.